strongbox/strongbox-docs/Maven-2-Layout-Provider.md

 We support Maven versions 2.x and higher.

-We do not support Maven versions 1.x.
+We do not support Maven versions 1.x, nor have virtual repositories that can do this conversion.

 # Notes